notcandy001/crescentshell/README.md

 ## 🧠 Overview

-CrescentShell is a monitor-aware, notch-driven Wayland bar built with:
+CrescentShell is a notch driven Wayland bar built with:

 - **Hyprland**
 - **Quickshell**
 - **Qt 6**

-The goal is to create a clean, modular, production-focused shell component with my dotfiles
+The goal is to create a clean, modular, focused shell component with my dotfiles

 ## 🛠 Requirements